 Although MG did not formally exist until 1928, the company can trace its history back to 1910, when a 32-year-old former bicycle mechanic named William R. Morris founded the first Morris Garage in Oxford.
-As the name implies, the firm was not an automaker but a commercial garage with a sideline selling new cars and accessories.
+As the name implies, the firm was not an automaker, but a commercial garage with a sideline selling new cars and accessories.
 The shop was successful enough to allow William Morris to build his first car in 1912 and the following year to establish a new company dedicated to making cars rather than simply selling them: W.R.M.
 Motors Ltd., which became Morris Motors in 1919.
-The profitable garage business continued, but Morris now left its day-to-day affairs in the hands of others.
+The profitable garage business continued, although Morris no longer played much role in its day-to-day management.

 MG’s competition record, which is too extensive to adequately summarize here, won it many fans and helped to keep the company alive during the depths of the Depression.
 It also created considerable friction between general manager Cecil Kimber and the company’s owner.
-Sir William Morris (created Lord Nuffield in 1934) had come to consider racing both dangerous and pointless and he tolerated it only grudgingly.
-Former Morris engineer H.N.
-Charles told historian F. Wilson McComb that Morris also resented the fact that MG — and consequently, Cecil Kimber — had far greater international recognition than Morris Motors ever did.
-Lord Nuffield was more interested in building his automotive empire, subsequently known as the Nuffield Organisation, which now encompassed Riley and Wolseley as well as Morris and MG.
+Sir William Morris (created Lord Nuffield in 1934) had come to consider racing both dangerous and pointless and tolerated it only grudgingly.
+According to former Morris engineer H.N.
+Charles, Morris also resented the fact that MG — and consequently Kimber — had far greater international recognition than Morris Motors ever did.
+Lord Nuffield was more interested in building his automotive empire, subsequently known as the Nuffield Organization, which now encompassed Riley and Wolseley as well as Morris and MG.

 While MG Cars had technically been a public company since 1931, Lord Nuffield was still its sole owner, controlling most of the shares through a holding company called Morris Industries Ltd. In 1935, he decided to sell his private interests in MG and Wolseley (which he had held on a similar basis) to Morris Motors.
-Aside from consolidating his holdings, this move served to rein in Cecil Kimber, subordinating him to Morris director Leonard Lord.
-Lord immediately put the brakes on MG’s factory competition efforts and greatly reduced Abingdon’s autonomy.
+Aside from consolidating his holdings, this move served to subordinate Kimber to Morris director Leonard Lord, who immediately put the brakes on MG’s factory competition efforts and greatly reduced Abingdon’s autonomy.
 MG development was transferred to the Morris design offices in Cowley, which brought new pressure for lower costs and increased commonality with other Nuffield products.
-From then on, MG would be only one small cog in a much larger corporate machine: usually an asset, but seldom a priority.
+From then on, MG would be only one small cog in a much larger corporate machine — usually an asset, but seldom a priority.

 THE BRITISH MOTOR CORPORATION

-In early 1952, Lord Nuffield agreed to a merger between the Nuffield Organisation and its longtime nemesis, the Austin Motor Company.
-Herbert Austin had died in the early forties, leaving Austin in the hands of its managing director — none other than Leonard Lord, who had left Morris in 1936 following an allegedly acrimonious salary dispute with Lord Nuffield.
-Some Nuffield Organisation employees saw the merger as a not particularly friendly Austin takeover and indeed, the new British Motor Corporation (BMC) was dominated by Austin executives.
-Leonard Lord became BMC’s first chairman, while Lord Nuffield, now in his mid-seventies, retreated to an advisory role.
+In early 1952, Lord Nuffield agreed to a merger between the Nuffield Organization and its longtime nemesis, the Austin Motor Company.
+Herbert Austin had died in the early forties, leaving Austin in the hands of its managing director — none other than Leonard Lord, who had left Morris in 1936, allegedly following an acrimonious salary dispute with Lord Nuffield.
+Some Nuffield Organization employees saw the merger as a not particularly friendly Austin takeover; the new British Motor Corporation (BMC) was dominated by Austin executives.
+Lord Nuffield, now in his mid-seventies, retreated to an advisory role while Leonard Lord became BMC’s first chairman.

 The BMC merger served to push MG even farther into the margins.
-Leonard Lord had never had much regard for sports cars and what limited interest he did have was focused on Austin’s new partnership with Donald Healey.
-John Thornley, who became MG’s managing director in the fall of 1952, later told author David Knowles that there was no particular malice in Leonard Lord’s attitude toward MG; it was strictly business.
-Nonetheless, it meant that Abingdon would face an uphill battle in developing new models.
+Lord had never had much regard for sports cars and what limited interest he did have was focused on Austin’s new partnership with Donald Healey.
+John Thornley, who became MG’s managing director in the fall of 1952, later told author David Knowles that there was no particular malice in Lord’s attitude toward MG, but it meant that Abingdon would face an uphill battle in developing any new sports car models.

 Fortunately, few executives could have been better prepared for that struggle than John Thornley.
-Although he was an accountant by training (during the war, he had been responsible for electronics purchasing for the British army), Thornley was more than usually sympathetic to MG’s sporting heritage.
-Before joining the company in November 1931, he had served as the secretary of the newly formed MG Car Club and in 1950, he had even published a book on the company’s competition history, Maintaining the Breed: The Saga of MG Racing Cars.
-At the same time, Thornley’s business acumen and financial expertise had won him the respect of the the Nuffield Organisation board and later the senior management of BMC; he was the sort of man with whom they could deal.
+Although he was an accountant by training (and had been a purchasing officer for the British army during the war), Thornley was more than usually sympathetic to MG’s sporting heritage.
+Before joining the company in November 1931, he had served as the secretary of the newly formed MG Car Club and in 1950, had even published a book on the company’s competition history, Maintaining the Breed: The Saga of MG Racing Cars.
+At the same time, Thornley’s business acumen and financial expertise had won him the respect of the the Nuffield Organization board and later the senior management of BMC.
 Thornley could be stern, even severe, but the staff at Abingdon — many of whom had been with the company since the beginning — could hardly have hoped for a better chief.